Dental Implant Placement Process

 Placing the Implant Post

 Once the course of treatment has been decided on, you will have another appointment to place the dental implant post.
-You may receive sedation medication orally, intravenously or by inhaling nitrous oxide to put you into a completely relaxed state where you cannot feel pain.
+You may receive sedation medication orally, intravenously or by inhaling laughing gas to put you into a completely relaxed state where you cannot feel pain.
 Your tooth will also be numbed ahead of time.

 A small incision will be created in the gum tissue to access the underlying jawbone.
 A circular opening will be made in the bone to hold the post.
 Then, the post, which may look like a tiny rod or screw, will be placed in the opening.
 It will likely be constructed from titanium.
 The top of the post may be visible through the gum, and a temporary crown can be mounted to it.
 This allows you to avoid going “toothless.”